oyxk179/PMMR/README.md

 python preprocessing/compound.py --dataset bindingdb
 ```
 ## Training & Evaluation
-If you want to train and test the affinity prediction task based on the data set we provide, please execute the following code:
+If you want to train and test the affinity prediction task based on the dataset we provide, please execute the following code:
 ```
 python main.py --objective regression --dataset davis
 ```